Does it matter what you wear to an IEP meeting? Yes.

 My entire life, because it appeals to me and because I am painfully practical.
 I choose boring, classic clothing.
 Lots of solids in neutral blues, reds, tans.
 I use a bracelet or a scarf to add a pop of color if I need to.

 3 Cs of IEP meeting attire

 - Comfortable-You may be sitting for a few hours and you want to be able to focus on your child.
 You may have to go through security at some schools.
-You may have to walk a great distance in heavy rain or extreme cold or extreme heat.
+Maybe you have to walk a great distance in heavy rain, extreme cold or extreme heat.
 You want to be comfortable.
 Now is not the time to try something new or something that you know needs to be adjusted.

 - Classic-Classic colors and classic styles never go out of style.
 It’s consistent, it’s understated, it doesn’t draw attention away from you as a person, as some other flashy or trendy outfits might.